RobbieLD/patterns/README.md

 For example imagine several different type of bikes.
 As long they are all subscribe to the IBike interface you can have a factory create you any one you like and you'll still be able to ride (use) it.

+*** Abstract Factory ***

+The abstract factory is much like the basic factory but instead of having a single factory which takes care of all theobject creation we instead have a factory for each group of objects we want to create.

+For example instead of having one single bike factory that has some logic inside it to work out which bike it should make, we instead have one base abstract factory.
+Then we have individual bike factories for each type of bike which are called from the shops we want to sell those bikes at.
+Thus we can simply create a bike shop of what ever type of bike we want and have it create (using the apropriate factory) the bikes it needs.